A step-by-step guide to what happens during the coronation service

 The King steps forward and offers the sword to the Dean, who places it on the altar.

-The sword is “redeemed” by Penny Mourdaunt, who places the redemption money on an almsdish, held by the Dean.
+The sword is “redeemed” by Penny Mordaunt, who places the redemption money on an almsdish, held by the Dean.

-Ms Mourdaunt then draws the sword and carries it in its naked form – without its scabbard – before the monarch for the rest of the service.
+Ms Mordaunt then draws the sword and carries it in its naked form – without its scabbard – before the monarch for the rest of the service.

 – The Armills